ShadabFaiz/BingImageSearchDownloader/README.md

 # BingImageSearchDownloader
 Using this script, we can download as many images from Bing's image result as we want.
+## UPDATES
+    Main.py is for downloading the images as thumbnails whereas Main_V2.py is for downloading images in their original size.
 ## WALKTHROUGH
 ###    1. IDEAS
 Earliest, the idea was to use Web Scrapping technique to download images.
 But it was not a viable solution since the Bing loads only 35 images by default.
 To load more images, we somehow needed to scroll down to load more images, and also after loading 105 images, we need to click on "See more" button to load more images.
 Web Scrapping does not provide us with ways to interact with the browser.

 So i switch to Selenium.
 It is an automation testing tool.
 It allowed us to interact with the browser such as click on images, drag & drop support etc.
 Now, we can scroll down and download images as many as we want.

 ###    2. HOW BING LOADS IMAGES
+        Bing loads images first as thumbnails.
+When we click on the images, then the images will load in their original sizes.
+Main.py walkthrough is for thumbnails whereas Main_V2.py is for images of their original size.

+####   Main.py
         Bing loads images in row wise.
 Each row is denoted by a <ul>.
-        Each row/ul contains certain number of <li> with contains an image.
+        Each row/ul contains certain number of <li> which contains an image.
         For ex:
             <ul ....> row 1.
                 <li....> image 1 in row 1